clarityai-eng/sagemaker-studio-for-teams/README.md

 ### Python environments

 At [Clarity AI](https://clarity.ai/) we use `pipenv` to manage Python environments.
 If you prefer to use a different package manager like `poetry`, say, then it is straightforward to adapt the script in `sageamaker_studio/kernel_lifecycle_configs`.
+This script works best with the `Base Python` images; if you want to use the `Data Science` images to reproduce SageMaker jobs for example, the you should select the start-up script `none` instead of `pipenv`.

 A typical workflow when working with a new project would be to clone the repo in the Jupyter container and spin up a KernelGateway terminal (with "Open image terminal" or from a notebook) using an image with the appropriate version of Python (and any other system packages you may need) installed.
 Then run